hkamran80/articles/markdown/articles/2023-01-09-adding-wildcard-subdomain-support-macos.md

 If you have any questions or need any help, feel free to contact me on [Twitter](https://twitter.com/hkamran80) or [Mastodon](https://vmst.io/@hkamran).

-I hope that this article comes in handy for you.
+I hope that this article is useful for you!
 Thank you for reading!